Brian Wilson (baseball): 2010 postseason

 Wilson made his playoff debut in Game 2 of the NL Division Series against the Atlanta Braves; he blew a save, but that was partly because of an error by Pablo Sandoval.
 He earned saves in Games 3 and 4 as the Giants defeated the Braves in four games.
 In the NL Championship Series, the Giants faced the Philadelphia Phillies.
 In Game 4, Wilson threw a scoreless inning and earned the win in the 6–5 victory.
 In Game 6, Wilson entered with one out in the eighth inning, runners on first and second, and the Giants leading 3–2.
 He got Carlos Ruiz to line into a double play.
 He then pitched the ninth inning, striking out Ryan Howard with two runners on base, clinching the series for the Giants.
 He joined Dennis Eckersley, Mitch Williams, and John Wetteland as the only pitchers since 1969 to win or save four games in a postseason series.
 (In 2014 Greg Holland of Kansas City matched this feat.)

 The Giants faced the Texas Rangers in the World Series.
 Wilson appeared in three games, allowing no runs.
 He recorded the save in the series-clinching Game 5 as the Giants won their first World Series since 1954.

 2011 season

+"And then there's the guy with the beard.
+Where's he?
+I do fear it.
+Have you guys seen the SportsCenter ad where it's, ESPN, where it starts doing a dance?
+Now, underneath Brian's beard, and the spandex tuxedo, and the sea captain costume, and the cleats with his face on them, is also one of the most dominant closers in baseball.
+And I do think, Brian, you should know that Michelle was very relieved that the press was going to be talking about what somebody else wears here in the White House, so that it's not just her making a fashion statement."